PapenfussLab/gridss/Readme.md

 To run, GRIDSS the following must be installed:

 * Java 1.8 or later
-* NGS aligner. bwa (default) and bowtie2 are currently supported
+* NGS aligner. bowtie2 (default) bwa options are preconfigured

 # Running